Atlanta Black Crackers: Beginnings

 The Atlanta Black Crackers were founded as the Atlanta Cubs as a semiprofessional team of black college students.
 They began to play independently in 1919 and changed their name to the Black Crackers because fans had already begun to call them by that name.
 They were named after the local white league team, the Atlanta Crackers, of the Class A Southern Association.
-It was not unusual for white and Negro league teams to have similar names, but in this case "Cracker" happened to be a colloquial and pejorative nickname for rural southern Whites.
+It was not unusual for white and Negro league teams to have similar names, but in this case "Cracker" was a term with a complicated history, used sometimes as a colloquial and pejorative nickname for rural southern Whites, but also used affectionately by residents of Florida and Georgia who had long and deep ties to that region.

 League play

 Negro Southern League

 The Black Crackers joined the minor league Negro Southern League (NSL) in March 1920.
 Their uniforms, bats, baseballs, and other supplies were donated by their white Southern Association counterpart, the Atlanta Crackers.
 They were slated to play the 1921 season in the newly formed Negro Southeastern League under the Cubs moniker, however no records have been found of the league playing a season; they instead continued competing as the Black Sox in the NSL.

 From 1922 through 1925, the Black Crackers played an independent barnstorming schedule and did not participate in any league play.
-After taking a two year hiatus, the NSL re-grouped for the 1926 season and Atlanta was included in the league schedule for 1926 and 1927.
+After taking a two-year hiatus, the NSL re-grouped for the 1926 season and Atlanta was included in the league schedule for 1926 and 1927.
 When the NSL again went on hiatus in 1928, the Black Crackers returned to barnstorming.
 In 1929, Atlanta returned to the NSL, this time known as the Grey Sox, however after the season they returned to barnstorming.

 By 1932, the Great Depression had decimated the profits of most Negro league teams and only a few organized Negro leagues survived.
 Atlanta had trouble profiting on their own causing them to go back to playing a league schedule.
 The NSL was considered the highest quality surviving league and it therefore became the de facto major league for the 1932 season and was the only organized league to complete their full schedule.
 After the season, the Black Crackers once again played on their own for another two seasons.

 W. B. Baker brought Atlanta back to the NSL in 1935 and 1936, but the NSL collapsed for the last time after the 1936 season.
 Some of its member teams folded as well, but the Black Crackers were invited into the newly organized Negro American League.

 The Atlanta Black Crackers left the NSL having a few solid years, but never finishing above the middle of the pack and finishing last in 1926 and 1927.